rhysd/action-setup-vim/README.md

 **Note:** When downloading a Neovim asset from [`nightly` release][nvim-nightly] on GitHub, it might cause 'Asset Not Found' error.
 This is because the Nightly build failed due to some reason in [neovim/neovim][neovim] CI workflow.
-In the case, this action tries to build Neovim from sources on Linux workers, otherwise it gives up installation.
+In the case, this action tries to build Neovim from sources on Linux and macOS workers.
+It gives up installation on other platforms.

 ## Choose specific version